Lawsuit: 13-year-old’s hands up when shot by Chicago police

 The bullet severely damaged part of the Black teenager’s spine, possibly rendering him permanently paralyzed by the May 18 shooting, the filing in Chicago’s U.S. District Court says.
 Police have said previously the boy was in a car suspected of involvement in a carjacking in a nearby suburb the day before and that he jumped out and started running.
 He hasn’t been charged.

-The excessive force lawsuit says the seventh grader, who had been a passenger, was compiling with orders from several officers screaming at him to put his hands up.
+The excessive force lawsuit says the seventh grader, who had been a passenger, was complying with orders from several officers screaming at him to put his hands up.

 The boy, referred to in the lawsuit only by his initials, “was unarmed and did as he was instructed.
 But the officer still shot him — recklessly, callously, and wantonly — right through his back,” the filing alleges.